sjbylo/container-workshop/01-build-app-on-local-pc/README.md

 # Build & test the application locally on your laptop

-This part of the labs is optional.
+In this lab you will download the source code of our workshop application and get it running on your laptop.

 If you have python, pip and git installed on your laptop, you can complete this part.
 To run the app on your laptop, first download the source code from Git Hub.
 You can download the source code from the command line like this.

 ```
 git clone https://github.com/sjbylo/flask-vote-app.git